Historical Hockey and Sports Memorabilia Auction November 2024

 Moving on to the game-wear that the jersey showcases, the jersey displays with dark stick marks over the lower front as well as the left sleeve, left shoulder, right sleeve and right shoulder.
 Also sporting board burns over both sleeves as well as faint red coloured board paint transfer marks in the areas directly over both elbows, the sleeves also feature rubbing/fraying from Orr's gloves over the forearm and cuff areas of each as well.
 With a large red board paint transfer present over the lower reverse above the right hip area, another is present directly over the right side of hem as well.
 In terms of team repairs, a pair of neatly done bullet style repairs are found over the front, one (1) directly to the right side of the collar and one (1) between roughly nine (9) and ten (10) o'clock at the right side of the team crest.
 For the rest of the repairs, one (1) is found over the left sleeve at the bottom of the yellow stripe directly under the "4" while the right sleeve displays a pair also, one (1) to the side of the elbow and another on the inside of the sleeve near the armpit.
 On the interior, which retains a double-garter style fight strap, good pilling and stretch marks are found above the elbows of both sleeves while the front and reverse display pilling and stretch marks of a smaller quantity as well.
 Furthermore, puckering is present behind the team crest, behind the numbers on both the sleeves and verso, behind the 50th anniversary patches over the shoulders and behind the alternate captain's "A" as well.
 With the front of the jersey also showcasing blood stains that are easily seen, our consignor recalls that Orr had suffered a cut lip in a game just before and/or during the game that they acquired the jersey at.

 Accompanied by an LOA signed by our consignor, Patrick Schmautz, who's uncle was Bobby Schmautz, Bobby was acquired by the Bruins from the Vancouver Canucks on February 7th 1974.
 A young Patrick was with his uncle Bobby after the game the jersey was acquired at, which was handed directly to Patrick at the time by Orr.
 A JSA Auction LOA is also included for the signatures on the jersey.
+A MeiGray LOA is also included which includes two photo-matches to the January 27th 1974 game vs the Philadelphia Flyers.

 Regarding the photo-matches, the first (1st) match is to an image from the 1973-74 season which shows the now mostly washed-out series of black marks over the left front shoulder area.
 The image also shows the high placement of the team's crest over the front and the correct placement of the alternate captain's "A".
 Lastly, the image also shows that the lower left hem is kind of folding over, with this visible on the actual jersey itself.